EvanDaley/VR/README.md

 Many of the included scripts are written in a generic way so that they work for as many Unity VR applications as possible.

 Items of Note: <br>
-1. Complex system for a dynamic world space menu generated based on components attached to character.<br>
+1. Complex system for a dynamic world space menu generated based on components attached to character.
+[Removed] <br>
 2. UI occlusion of world objects using second camera.<br>
 3. Included <b>Oculus Rift</b> examples developed by Oculus VR. <br>
+4. Xbox controller movement (based on modular Unity Input Class).
+Left-Thumbstick for movement and Bumpers for camera rotation. <br><br>

+OTHER ITEMS OF NOTE:
+(Nothing yet)